6 Introduction to the Command Line

 Boosted-BBB/Ooh/see/that/girl/pompeii.JPG.MP3.TXT

 After -name we have written '*JPG*', this tells to find to search for any file that contains JPG in any part of its name, indicated by the *.
 The * are what are known as wildcards.
-To learn more on how to use them, please refer to the more complete material for this tutorial.
+To learn more on how to use them, please refer to the more complete material for this tutorial https://barebonesbash.github.io/.

 6.13 For loops

 Until now we have seen how to run single commands on a file.
-But, what about when you need to repeat a command multiple times on a list of things, for example a list of files?
+But, what about when we need to repeat a command multiple times on a list of things, for example a list of files?

 To repeat an action (command) for a set of things (list, e.g. files) one needs to employ the concept of a loop.
 One of the most commonly used loops, is the for loop.

 A for loop allows us to go through a list of things and perform some actions.
-Let’s see an example:
+Let’s see an example.

 Variable=Yes